Hi, I am Dr Peter Prevos, a social scientist and civil engineer who dabbles in magic.

 The Horizon of Reason doesn’t attempt to debunk the irrational.
 Convincing people that the earth is round, or that aliens did not build the pyramids using rational arguments is a fool’s errand.
 It is much more interesting to understand why people think and act the way they do than to try to change their mind.

 Written in a playfully intellectual style with a satirical flair, the Horizon of Reason shows that deception is the foundation of our experience of the world.

-What is The Horizon of Reason about?
+What is The Horizon of Reason?

 Who does Peter think he is?

-My day job is managing a data science team, and I occasionally lecture marketing at the La Trobe University MBA.
+My current day job is managing a data science team, and I occasionally lecture marketing at the La Trobe University MBA.
 Magic has remained a passion all through my life, and I publish books about the science and history of magic.